 "And we're back to the psychoanalysis.
-Cut it out," Harry bit out, shoulders hunching on himself, tense all over again.
-He took another sip of his wine, determinedly.
+Cut it out," Harry growled, shoulders hunching as he tensed up all over again.
+He determinedly took another sip of his wine.
 "Why can't you just believe me when I say you won't like it in my head?"

-Riddle was silent for a moment, and continued to eat, chewing carefully, taking a sip of his own wine too.
+Riddle continued to eat, chewing carefully, before sipping at his own wine.

 "Not allowing me to help you won't make your problems disappear, Harry.
-There'll still be there, festering for as long as you flinch and refuse to confront them, growing in the back of your mind like an infestation.
-You're going to have to face them someday, the question here is do you want to have to do alone?
-Or with someone like me, who can pull you out of it if it gets too much."
+They'll still be there, festering for as long as you flinch and refuse to confront them, growing in the back of your mind like an infestation.
+You're going to have to face them someday; the question here is do you want to have to do it alone?
+Or with someone like me, who can pull you out if it gets to be too much?"

 "Can't or won't?"

 "Can't," Harry repeated.
-"You spend so long building defences as I have, then they're not so easy to lower."
+"If you spend as long building defences as I have, then they're not so easy to lower."

 "Then explain it to me."

 Harry's jaw clenched in frustration.
-He hadn't slept last night either, and how could he talk about it without just seeming like the biggest freak in the world?
+He hadn't slept last night either, and how could he just talk about it without seeming like the biggest freak in the world?
 He wasn't a freak.
 He was normal!
-He was...he just, had abnormal circumstances.
+He was – he just – he had abnormal circumstances!

 "I thought it might be something like that."

-Harry's eyes widened and his head snapped up at that.
+Harry's eyes widened at that and his head snapped up.

 "It's extremely rare, but it's not unheard of.
-I've heard of someone else with the same...issue, and they're functioning with it just fine."
+I know of someone else with the same … issue, and they're functioning with it just fine."